pustinek/dogecraft-wiki/_includes/survival/commands.md

     /pet : opens the pets gui, right click to interact with pet.
 Remove pet will just make them go away not delete them.
 Can be obtained from companion eggs found in vote crates.

 ## Job Perks!
+    /effects : opens the effects gui, if this is the first time you've unlocked an effect i.e. night vision you may need to relog before it applies
     /top : put you up the top block above you, unlocked with /jobs /feed : unlocked with /jobs
     /heal : unlocked with /jobs